Institute of Evolution and Ecology (EvE)

 Research and teaching in EvE focus on how individuals, populations and communities interact and cope with environmental variability.
 We synergistically address a wide variety of perspectives and methodologies in evolutionary ecology, including plant and animal ecology, integrative botany and zoology, ecotoxicology, and conservation.

-Award: Poster prize of the German Zoological Society
+Award: Best presentation at the German Zoological Society meeting

 02.10.2024 ► EVEREST-PhD student Lea von Berg (Evolutionary Biology of Invertebrates) has received the third lecture prize at the annual conference of the German Zoologcial Society in Hohenheim with her talk on „InsectMow: Development and evaluation of insect and spider friendly mowing techniques".